 Climate change poses a fundamental and cross cutting threat to equitable and sustainable development.
-While we work on climate change and renewable energy policy, we did not at the start of 2014 have a detailed and comprehensive policy in place to limit our organisation's environmental impact but took steps during the year to address this.
+Alongside our work to influence external policies on climate change and renewable energy policy, we have progressively been putting in place internal measures to limit the negative environmental impact arising from the functioning of the organisation.

-The first step to effective environmental management was the setting up in 2014 of a staff working group 'Greening the EEB' with the aim to strengthen and make more explicit internal policies and measures for assessing and limiting the EEB's ecological footprint.
+The staff working group 'Greening the EEB' aims to strengthen and make more explicit internal policies and measures for assessing and limiting the EEB's ecological footprint.

 The EEB Staff meeting is the forum that monitors application of 'Greening the EEB' guidelines and reviews overall progress.
-Once all guidelines are adopted they will be made available on the EEB website and shared with members.